A History of the Seaview Mermaid Class

 There have now been Mermaids in Seaview for over a century, the present design being the fourth of that name.
 All have been broadly similar open keelboats; the original gaff rigged boats being built in 1907.
 These were superseded in 1922 by a new Bermudan rigged Class designed for the Club by the famous Alfred Westmacott.
 The story goes that Itchenor Sailing Club wanted to build more of these Mermaids but Sea View refused permission!
 Itchenor then commissioned Westmacott to design a “bigger and better” version, and the Solent Sunbeams are still very much alive.
 Various photographs of the earlier Mermaids are hung in the Club and two restored survivors of each of these designs are sometimes to be seen afloat at Seaview.

 All the 1907 and 1922 boats were originally privately owned.
 In 1945, at the end of the war, Colonel Tony Somers suggested the Club should purchase the ten Mermaids (laid up since 1939) from their owners so they would be available for all Members to sail.
 He also arranged for his Regiment to charter them for their annual regatta.
-Thus the tradition of Club owned boats and chartering has been in existence for over sixty years.
+Thus the tradition of Club owned boats and chartering has been in existence for over seventy years.